BSMM-8740-Fall-2023/osb/README.md

-# Website for BSMM 8740 at The UNiversity of Windsor (Fall 2023)
+# Website for BSMM 8740 at The University of Windsor (Fall 2023)

 🔗 https://bsmm-8740-fall-2023.github.io/osb/